 - i.
 The plan provides detail about who is responsible for different aspects and specifies timelines and targets. - ii.
-The plan covers a term of five years into the future. - c.
+The plan covers a term of five years into the future. - e.
 Documentation: - i.
 School's mid- and long-range plan - ii.
-Notes explaining how the plan was developed and how it is currently being used by the board and administration - A.3.
-Goals: The school must be able to document that its program is meeting its published goals for student achievement and advancement. - a.
-Principle: Not only must a school publish what its goals are, but it must demonstrate in a concrete way that it is meeting those goals. - b.
-Indicators: - i.
-Periodic worldview interviews with students - c.
-Documentation will include: - i.
-Philosophy of education - ii.
-Description of a graduate - iii.
-School profile (showing matriculations)s - iv.
-Results from parent survey) - v.
-Do not include achievement test scores or high-school graduation requirements for this standard. - B. Accountability, Independence, and Stability.
-The school must demonstrate these qualities in several areas. - B.1.
+Notes explaining how the plan was developed and how it is currently being used by the board and administration - B. Accountability, Independence, and Stability.
+The school must demonstrate these qualities in several areas. - B.I.
 Financial Stability: The school must be able to document general stability with respect to financial resources and continuing constituent support for the school mission. - a.
 Principle: ACCS wants to accredit a school that is viable.
-A school that demonstrates stability/growth, over time, in the areas listed above can generally be expected to continue to thrive in its operation.

-- i.
-Accredited schools typically receive at least 80% of their income from student tuition. - c.
+A school that demonstrates stability/growth, over time, in the areas listed above can generally be expected to continue to thrive in its operation. - e.
+Indicators: - i.
+Accredited schools typically receive at least 80% of their income from student tuition. - e.
 Documentation will show: - i.
 Annual budget (showing year to-date income and expenditures) - ii.
 Profit and loss statements for the past three to five years - iii.
 Note: Comments should explain whether or not a school is borrowing income from the following year to meet current year obligations. - B.2.
 Financial Independence: The school's financial support must not create an environment where a single donor (or a single external funding source) has the potential to threaten the future operation of the school by withdrawing support, or attaching new guidelines to funding that would threaten the school's mission.
-Similarly, if any single financial source through a third-party scholarship program or para-government organization represents a significant portion of the school's budget, it must not encumber or threaten the mission of the school. - a.
+Similarly, if any single financial source through a third-party scholarship program or para-government organization represents a significant portion of the school's budget, it must not encumber or threaten the mission of the school.

+a.
 Principle: As previously stated, ACCS wants to accredit a school that is viable.
 The school must disclose its financial support and explain how these resources make the school viable in the long term.
 Also, the ACCS accredits schools that are independent and at which the board of directors can act without outside coercion, in the interest of the stated mission of the school.